peterjc/thapbi-pict/docs/examples/soil_nematodes/overview.rst

 the NF1-18Sr2b samples, but low levels from the other samples.
 That could be barcode leakage in the demultiplexing, or actual unwanted DNA in the samples.

-The final column highlighted here is the "Read count" after applying our minimum abundance threshold - and now we only get reads from the NF1-18Sr2b samples.
+Then we have our "Threshold" and the final column highlighted here is the "Read count" after applying our minimum abundance threshold - and now we only get reads from the NF1-18Sr2b samples.
+Most of the threshold values are the absolute threshold picked with ``-a 25`` while the larger thresholds are via ``-f 0.001``, meaning at least 0.1% of the reads for that primer pair.

 We can repeat this for the other three primer sets, and the same pattern is observed - strong signal only for the matching samples (with the blanks giving